CAFA-Challenge/cafa-swissprot/docs/make_blast_annotation.rst

 1. An OBO file
 2. A Swissprot file
-3. A file containing the output of a `blastp` query
+3. A file containing the output of a ``blastp`` query
-4. a file containing a pickled Pandas DataFrame representing the GO ontology hierarchy
+4. A file containing a pickled Pandas DataFrame representing the GO ontology hierarchy

 Here's a simple example: